Kyiro/Fortnite-ManifestsArchive/README.md

 NOTE: This is using a modified version of Legendary and needs no auth.
 (Made by Lupus)

-Download `download.py`, start_download.bat and the Legendary directory, open the `start_download.bat` file to start the downloader and select a version and a path to download the version you want.
+Download the latest release of the EasyInstaller and open `start_download.bat` to start the downloader and select a version and a path to download the version you want.

 **Manually:**